edgio-docs/edgio-docs/guides/split_testing.md

 1. A/B test multiple implementations of the same site
 2. Split traffic between multiple sites - This is commonly used to test a new experience against a legacy one.

-## A/B Testing Multiple Implementations of the Same Site
+## A/B Testing Multiple Implementations

 To A/B test multiple implementations of the same site, simply deploy each implementation to a separate [environment](environments); then [configure the rules for splitting traffic using the {{ PRODUCT_NAME }} Developer Console](#section_configuring_the_split_test).